flutter/website/src/cookbook/gestures/dismissible.md

 ---
-layout: page
-title: "Implement Swipe to Dismiss"
+title: Implement Swipe to Dismiss
-permalink: /cookbook/gestures/dismissible/
 ---

 The "Swipe to dismiss" pattern is common in many mobile apps.
 For example, if we're writing an email app, we might want to allow our users to swipe away email messages in a list.
 When they do, we'll want to move the item from the Inbox to the Trash.

 Flutter makes this task easy by providing the [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html)